Grow Your Dental Membership Plan/

 For example, building a plan for retirees can help you serve your more retiree-friendly local community in need of denture replacements and periodontal care.
 The same goes for parents with kids and a membership plan that offers child discounts and focuses on dental care needs for the kids, such as cavity fillings and orthodontics.

-Your membership plan can also be a key differentiator from competing dentists in your local area.
-As the membership plan is still a relatively new financial structure, you may find yourself offering one of the only – or one of the most competitively priced – monthly or annual dental care plans in your community.
+Your dental membership plan can also be a key differentiator from competing dentists in your local area.
+As the dental membership plan is still a relatively new financial structure, you may find yourself offering one of the only – or one of the most competitively priced – monthly or annual dental care plans in your community.

-And finally, your membership plan itself is a year-round evergreen marketing campaign focus.
+And finally, your dental membership plan itself is a year-round evergreen marketing campaign focus.
 From social media and blog posts to email newsletters and direct mailers, offering a membership plan means your practice always has something to mention in marketing materials.